Ari-Zerner/moving-sale/README.md

 ## How to Add Content

+You can add new items using the `add_item.py` script:

+1. Run the script: `python add_item.py`
+2. Follow the prompts to enter item details
+3. Ensure images are in the specified directory in `content/`

+For manual updates:

 1. Navigate to the `content` directory.
 2. Open the `items.json` file in a text editor.
 3. The file structure is as follows: